skellis46/slipbox/two women dancing.md

 - wondering about directionality -- the flow of the technics/device paradigm squeezing back into their bodies, and how they move. and the flow of the Dao.

-- or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
-Something became possible.
-Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)
 - meaningful lives.
 This is the kind of screendance that really interests me.
 It resists modes of production and presentation.
 It's grounded in making and process.
 The point of making.
 The craft of making.
 It resists production.
 Yet the tension, the paradox, the ambivalence remains.
 It was always and inevitably heading somewhere. extend this outwards in time ...

 ### Afterthought for the future